Nursing Homes

 Frequently Asked Questions

-What are the licensing requirements for nursing homes in Texas?
+How are nursing homes regulated in Texas?

 How can I file a complaint about a nursing home in Texas?